 CAT teams are now made up of 2 members of staff and Aspire students.
 These young people are disaffected from mainstream education and come to us with a variety of personal problems.
 Our aim is always to get residents involved in the work but this can prove challenging at times, although we receive lots of compliments for the work we do!
 Over the next year there will be greater emphasis on getting more local residents involved.

 Method Of Delivery

-CAT teams are out for 4 hour sessions, twice a week in the community.
+CAT teams are out every Thursday in the Ashford community.
 Each session involves a variety of mowing, hedge cutting and weeding as we seek to improve these communal areas.
 We have, as capacity has increased, been able to take on a smaller adhoc jobs such as alleyways and this has proven to be a good way to get into different communities where we have not had a presence before.
 The teams are equipped with their own tools and a large vehicle.